+Computer viruses, "worms" and "trojan horse" programs are a constant source of risk for computer uses.
 It only takes one infected computer to bring malware onto an entire network, thus endangering the safety of all other computers and computer users on that network.
 Every computer that connects to the campus network has the ability to affect systems on the entire network.
 We therefore must all be diligent in maintaining our computers against viruses, worms, and Trojan horses.

-The most effective step you can take to reduce the change that your computer will be infected is to just be very caution about opening attachments to email messages that you are not expecting and in downloading files from web sites.
+The most effective step you can take to reduce the chance that your computer will be infected is to just be very cautious about opening attachments to email messages that you are not expecting and in downloading files from web sites.
 Emails and web sites are the most common way malware spreads.
 Be very suspicious of emails you don't expect and web sites that are not run by trustworthy companies or organizations.

 Spyware often arrives attached to other software you intentionally install.
 "Freeware" and "shareware" programs you download over the Internet may include at least one, but up to several, parasite programs that will silently install themselves on your computer as you install the software that you actually wanted.
 Some may also arrive in e-mail messages.
 Unlike viruses, these pieces of spyware usually announce themselves.
 Clicking on and opening the attachment then serves to download this software onto your computer.

 Spyware can be installed on your system by simply visiting a web site.
 In this case, the web site might ask you to allow the software.
 In some malicious cases, the web site will take advantage of flaws in your web browser to install the software with out your permission.
 If you surf the web, particularly with older versions of Microsoft Internet Explorer, even if you are careful, you can pick up adware and other forms of spyware.
-Any media-supported web site often attaches a tracking cookie.
-If you share music, files, or photos with other computer users, your risk also increases.
-P2P programs often comes with spyware that is installed along with that program.

 Your chances for picking up spyware also rise when you install software applications (especially if you don't full read the license agreements - i.e. the "fine print.")
 Voluntary downloads account for a large portion of the privacy-infringing software.
 You may not realize a free screensaver or computer game or toolbar also reports back your private information.